There are a number of freight ferry crossings departing the UK and arriving at Spain each week. However…

 DFDS sail 10 times a day from Dover to Calais, taking around 90 minutes.
 For those in even more of a hurry, Folkestone to Calais on Eurotunnel is also a popular option.
 These crossings are all open tickets making them great for flexible requirements.

-Taking you from the south coast of England into Northern Spain is Brittany Ferries from Portsmouth to Santander or Bilbao.
-Direct freight ferries to Spain normally take around 24 hours allowing for a long rest period on board.
+Taking you from the South Coast of England into Northern Spain is Brittany Ferries’ Portsmouth to Santander route.
+Direct freight ferries to Spain such as this will normally take upwards of 24 hours, allowing for a long rest period on board.

-Both of these services are operated by Brittany Ferries and take between 6 and 11 hours depending on how calm the seas are.
+Both of these services are operated by Brittany Ferries and take between 6 and 11 hours - depending on how calm the seas are.